fneum/broad-ranges/README.md

 - use partial derivatives
 - multi-dimensional sensitivity analysis analyse more dimensions at once
 - drawback: only small fraction of uncertainty space is sampled
-- repeat (Schlachtberger, 2018) for thesis: more nodes, 100% renewable, lead up to GSA, possibly with PyPSA-Eur-Sec
 - LSA "may not identify influential parameters in planning (Pizarro-Alonso, 2019)

 global sensitivity analysis